 If you were to try to understand your profitability using cash basis accounting the vision becomes muddied by the cash being recorded the month it comes in / goes out and not over the period it was earned or a service was received.
 This would make it all but impossible to make informed decisions based on your numbers because they would ultimately be inaccurate.

 Do I Have to Do This On My Own?

 Even with two examples, the concept of keeping track of prepaid expenses can be complex, which is why we think a sneak peek at what a professional supporting schedule looks like might help you do this exercise on your own.
-Simply input your email below, and we’ll send you a PDF copy of the supporting schedule that we use to record prepaid expenses so you can have an even more clear vision of how to become an accounting whiz in your own business.
+Click here to access a PDF copy of the supporting schedule that we use to record prepaid expenses so you can have an even more clear vision of how to become an accounting whiz in your own business.